annembrown/design595/coure_outline.md

 - Quality / quantity of class participation
 ## Grading
 90% Project Work & Development
-10% In-class Assignments Research Documentation, Portfolio & Professionalism
+10% Assignments, Portfolio, Participation & Professionalism

 Projects for the final portfolio may be revised, the final grade will be a combination devised from the original and revised versions.
 Students will provide a description and list revisions made.